Masatepe

-Masatepe (/es/) is one of the nine municipalities of the Department of Masaya in Nicaragua.
+Masatepe (Nawat: Masātepēk), (/es/) is one of the nine municipalities of the Masaya Department in Nicaragua.
 It is located on the plateau of the villages 50 kilometers from Managua along the road to Masaya.
 It belongs to the tourist corridor of " Los Pueblos Blancos" on top of the coffee-producing Volcanic Plateau.
 The origin of the word "Masatepe" comes from the Nawat language and is named after the Nahua chiefdom of Masatepek, which was located in the present-day department of Masaya.
 Masatepek is a combination of the Nawat words Masat (deer), and -tepek (hill).
 The literal translation of Masatepek is "deer hill".
 The Indigenous inhabitants of Masaya are the Nahuas and the Chorotegas, and the Nahuas who still inhabit the municipality dominate the cocoa production in Masatepe.

-History
+History and Etymology

-The name Mazatepetl, meaning in Nahuatl: "Deer Mountain".
-The population of Chorotega origin, settled in the foothills of the Masaya Volcano, it is important to emphasize that in research deeper envelope the Aboriginal time appears the name Mazatepetl, but Matapalete or Popocatepetl than in Nahuatl means: "Burning Hill".

-The ancestors settled from the Laguna de Masaya to the Pochote in the margins of the Masaya Volcano, then was moved to Nimboja and Jalapa.

-According to Chronicles of the colony, 1 September 1528 to 5 May 1529, Fray Francisco de Bobadilla visited Matapalete and named a total of 154 aborigines living in the place.
-In an article of the year, 1613 historian Fray Juan Torquemada appears registered as municipality Masatepe.

-In 1835 during the modern era and when Nicaragua had only four departments, Masatepe belonged to Granada.
+The name Masatepe originates from the Nawat language, and is a combination of the Nawat words Masat (deer), and -tepek (hill).
+Therefore, the literal translation of Masatepek is "deer hill", and was named by the Nahuas in reference to the white-tailed deer that inhabit the region.
+In addition, Masatepek was a Nahua chiefdom located in what is now the Masaya department.
+The Nahuas of Masatepek inhabited Nindiri, Niquinohomo, Monimbó, and Masatepe, and coexisted with the Chorotegas who also inhabited Masaya, as well as Chibchan minorities who were assimilated into Nahua culture and society.